-Jacob Glickman, MA, NCC holds his Master’s degree in Clinical Counseling from La Salle University and is currently a doctoral student in Clinical Psychology and Human Sexuality at Widener University.
-He specializes in providing mental healthcare for the transgender and larger LGBTQIA+ communities and particularly enjoys working with kids, teens, and young adults.
-Jacob has experience working with individuals, couples, and families and has a sex positive, kink positive, and poly-aware practice.
-As a psychotherapist, Jacob believes in using an integrative approach to create a safe atmosphere where his clients can talk about difficult topics including depression, trauma, self-image, relationships, and an array of other topics.
+Kris (they/she), PsyD, MEd, holds her Doctorate in Clinical Psychology and her Masters of Sexuality from Widener University.
+She specializes in providing mental healthcare for the LGBTQIA+ communities and particularly enjoys working with teens and young adults exploring aspects of diverse identity components.
+Kris has experience working with individuals, couples, and non-traditional relationships and has a sex and kink positive, poly-inclusive approach to practice.
+As a therapist, Kris believes in using an integrative approach to create a safe environment wherein her clients can be supported while exploring difficult topics including gender identity, sexuality, relationship struggles, disordered eating, trauma, familial history, and intersections of identities.

-Chimère brings a diverse array of experience and skillsets to the realm of psychotherapy.
+Chimère (she/her) has an array of experience and skillsets to the realm of psychotherapy.
 An ordained Reverend as well as licensed counselor, Chimère likes to consider herself a theologian first and social scientist second.
 She obtained her first Master’s degree in Theology and Pastoral Ministry from Villanova University before obtaining a secondary Master’s degree in Mental Health Counseling from the University of Pennsylvania.

 Chimère enjoys working with individuals, couples, and families, and has a heart for millennials, whom she believes are all too often misunderstood.
-An ally of the LGBTQ community, a significant portion of Chimère’s work is dedicated to helping young men and women improve their self-esteem, live a life of social justice, and reconcile previous religious hurts.
+An ally of the LGBTQ community, a significant portion of Chimère’s work is dedicated to helping people improve their self-esteem, live a life of social justice, and reconcile previous religious hurts.
 A session with Chimère is a personalized hour that she considers sacred—it’s all about you!